mwielgoszewski/www.tssci-security.com/archives/2007/02/03/hosting-dropped-out-update-your-links.rst

 URL address of my blog is
 `www.tssci-security.com <www.tssci-security.com>`_.

-Thankfully, most of you who subscribe via RSS shouldn�€™t have to make any changes due to my feeds being handled by FeedBurner at `http://feeds.feedburner.com/tssci <http://>`_.
+Thankfully, most of you who subscribe via RSS shouldn't have to make any changes due to my feeds being handled by FeedBurner at `http://feeds.feedburner.com/tssci <http://>`_.